gridik26/la-maison-jungle/README.md

-# Getting Started with Create React App
+# La maison Jungle

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been developped to implement a cart with React JS.

 ## Available Scripts